How to Have a Good Mother’s Day When You Are the Only Adult in the House

 No cleaning

 Don’t clean.
 I know, how do you not clean for one whole day?
 You have to prepare ahead of time.
-And sure, with young kids, you are probably going to have to clean something or at least do a load of dishes.
+And sure, with young kids, you’ll probably have to clean something or at least do a load of dishes.
 But don’t feel like you have to spend a lot of time cleaning on Mother’s Day.
 You can always catch up the next day.

 Get together with friends